filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 > send proposal in message:  bafy2bzaceajm2mghc5rludlbcr3bnpqgcz5m6gmldq6ycrc4trkejz36tnrqe
 Transaction ID: 0

-where the `bafy2bzaceajm2mghc5rludlbcr3bnpqgcz5m6gmldq6ycrc4trkejz36tnrqe` is the `messageID` and `0` is the transaction id.
+In the above example `bafy2bzaceajm2mghc5rludlbcr3bnpqgcz5m6gmldq6ycrc4trkejz36tnrqe` is the `messageID`, and `0` is the `transactionID`.

 Other signers can use `lotus msig approve` to approve the messages: